brenthuisman/lastfmtagupdater/README.md

 Simply run the following:

-    $ python setup.py install
+    $ pip install lastfmtagupdater

-Or run directly with:
+Or install from source with:

-    $ python lastfmtagupdater
+    $ pip install /path/to/lastfmtagupdater

 ## Usage